Quickstart

 -H "Authorization: Bearer ${AUTH_TOKEN}" \

--d '{"satellite": "edge-01", "group": "edge-images"}'
+-d '{"satellite": "us-east-1", "group": "edge-images"}'

 Step 4: Start the Satellite

-4.2 Start the SPIRE agent and satellite
+4.2 Run the satellite

 Step 5: Verify

-Check satellite logs
+Check satellite output (edge device)

+The satellite logs directly to stdout.
 You should see:

 - SPIFFE connection to the local SPIRE agent